Kimist99/lungCancerTwitter_KDD/README.md

 # lungCancerTwitter_KDD

-R Code for accessing latest tweets about lung cancer biomarkers
+R and Python code for accessing latest tweets about lung cancer biomarkers